John Pule

 John Puhiatau Pule ONZM (born 18 April 1962) is a Niuean artist, novelist and poet.
 The Queensland Art Gallery describes him as "one of the Pacific's most significant artists".

 Early life

 Pule was born on 13 April 1962 in Liku, Niue, and arrived in New Zealand in 1964.
 He was educated at Mount Albert Grammar School in Auckland.
+After leaving school he spent time working on a dairy farm and in factories and doing labouring jobs.